 You are welcome to hack around the stabling area.
 Please avoid the cross country course today (you will hack A and C Friday) and any prepared performance area.
 You are safer if you USE THE GRASS PATHS AND AVOID THE ROAD as you go from the stabling to the upper arenas please.

-DON’T FORGET TO TURN IN YOUR RIDER SAFETY SHEET THAT WAS SENT WITH THIS E MESSAGE!
-AND GIVE LORRAINE YOUR MEDICAL ARMBAND/BRACELET FOR US TO REVIEW/COPY.
+DON’T FORGET TO TURN IN YOUR RIDER SAFETY SHEET THAT WILL BE GIVEN TO YOU UPON ARRIVAL! !
+AND GIVE CINDY YOUR MEDICAL ARMBAND/BRACELET FOR US TO REVIEW/COPY.

 THURSDAY….IT all begins !